How to Get Drafting Accreditation

 The Individual Drafting Accreditation is offered as a component of the Quality Certification Program (QCP).
-It’s one of the industry’s best-recognized quality assessment tools for drafters in architectural woodwork and is mainly designed for drafters and engineers who want to deliver high-quality projects, exceed client expectations and gain knowledge of the current AWI standards.
+It’s one of the industry’s best-recognized quality assessment tools for drafters in architectural woodwork and is mainly designed for drafters and engineers who want to deliver high-quality projects, exceed client expectations and gain knowledge of the current AWI Standards.

 What is QCP’s Independent Drafting Accreditation?

 The QCP drafting accreditation is an individual accreditation program.
-It helps you prepare shop drawings for architectural woodwork projects while gaining knowledge of the Architectural Woodwork Standards.
+It helps you prepare shop drawings for architectural woodwork projects while gaining knowledge of the AWI Standards.
 The accreditation also supports your understanding and gives you the confidence to work with project specifications.
 It’s a personal accreditation that you can use wherever you are and it builds your reputation within the industry.

 It also shows any existing or future employers that you have the skills and knowledge to deliver high-quality drafting and are ready to produce shop drawings according to QCP guidelines.
 QCP’s drafting accreditation ensures consistency across the whole project and means that you are adhering to best industry practices for drafting and detailing.